Sir Henry Wilson, 1st Baronet: German March offensive

-On 19 February 1918 Wilson was appointed Chief of the Imperial General Staff ('CIGS'), after the removal of Robertson and was the principal military adviser to Lloyd George in the last year of the First World War.
+On 19 February 1918 Wilson was appointed Chief of the Imperial General Staff ('CIGS'), and was the principal military adviser to Lloyd George in the last year of the war.
 As CIGS, he was a member of the Army Council.
 One of his first acts was to nearly triple the size of the Tank Corps from 18,000 to 46,000 men He argued for "turning out some of our senior generals & starting a flow of promotion".
-A purge of corps commanders, including the corps commanders from the Battle of Cambrai (Pulteney, Snow and Woollcombe), was carried out in the early months of 1918.
-(Wilson diary 7 February and 7 March 1918).
+A purge of corps commanders, including the corps commanders from the Battle of Cambrai (William Pulteney, Thomas Snow and Charles Woollcombe), was carried out in early 1918.

-Foch was pleased at Wilson's appointment, although Haig noted in his diary (25 February) that Wilson was no longer so keen on a strong staff under Rawlinson, his successor at Versailles.
-Rawlinson for his part supported Haig's unwillingness to release any divisions to the General Reserve.
-Petain only agreed to release 8 French divisions and made a bilateral agreement with Haig to assist one another.
-Wilson protested to Lloyd George, who commented that Haig's attitude was "very stupid & short sighted but agreed we could not force Haig at this moment".
-Wilson defended Haig's position to the War Cabinet (6 March) and blamed Clemenceau and Petain (both of whom disliked Foch) and wrote in his diary that the British government had little choice but to back Haig "wrong as I believe him to be".
-At a SWC Meeting in London (14–15 March) Foch agreed under protest to shelve the Allied Reserve.

 In the House of Commons in early April Lloyd George would later claim, amidst press demands for Robertson's restoration to office, that Wilson had predicted exactly when and where the German offensive would come.
 In fact on 21 March the day the German Michael Offensive began, Wilson advised that the attack "might only develop into a big raid or demonstration" and focussed the War Cabinet on the German threat to Asia.
 Although it was not yet clear in London, on that one day the Germans captured as much territory as the British had captured in 140 days at the Somme in 1916.